When Should You Specify High-Pressure Pumps

-We’re going to look at calculating your pump needs and how to know when the demands of the job justify upgrading to a high-pressure pump.
+In our next two blogs, we’re going to be focusing on pump station technology.
+For this blog, we’re going to look at calculating your pump needs, and specifically, how to know when the demands of the job justify changing to a high-pressure pump.

 We will also present two of our most popular high-pressure pumps, the BAKER-FLOW and BAKER-BLOC, which can produce pressures of up to 40 bar, and consider the features, relative merits, and suitable applications of both.